machal/cssmine-content/content/transformations-8.md

 certain how big an element will eventually be and what the rendering capabilities of a device will be.

-Ornament-rich graphics, in combination with today's imperfect workflow, would gobble up lot of money.
+Ornament-rich graphics, in combination with today’s imperfect workflow, would gobble up lot of money.

 Many web developers complain about this approach because it seems limiting from